What does this measure?

 How is our county doing?

-Marijuana and crack/cocaine admissions were among the lowest rates both state and county-wide, averaging only around 8% of admissions when combined.
+Marijuana and other opioids admissions were among the lowest rates both state and county-wide, averaging around 7% of admissions among Essex residents when combined.

 How do we compare to similar counties?

-Middlesex, MA had 78 admissions per 10,000 residents, about 57% less than Essex's rate and little changed since 2008.
-Essex's admission rate for heroin, 67, was far higher than in Middlesex (39) as was its admission rate for alcohol, 46 in Essex compared to 28 in Middlesex.
+Middlesex, MA had 56 admissions per 10,000 residents, much lower than Essex's rate of 101.
+Essex's admission rate for heroin, 38, was higher than in Middlesex (18).
 Comparable data was not available for Lake, IL and Westchester, NY.

 Notes about the data